inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

     - ind: '3.3.2'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
       desc: 'First mechanisms for receiving and processing data submissions are designed.'
     - level: 3
-      desc: 'Ad-hoc incoming data flow into the Federeated EGA node.
-This is a largely unautomated process.'
+      desc: 'Ad-hoc incoming data flow into the Federated EGA node.
+This is a largely automated process.'
     - level: 4
       desc: 'Accept data only in formats agreed using standard data reception services in a more automated manner.
 Accepted formats follow the general agreement reached at the Federated EGA ecosystem.'
     - level: 5